zmievsa/talks/api_versioning.md

 *The audience only has the titles of the talks and abstracts to decide which track to go to.
 Therefore, in the theses, it is necessary to outline the range of problems that you solve in the talk as specifically as possible.
 If your approach allows you to improve the performance of some software, then mention the size of the improvements, mention for which particular class of tasks and technology stack this approach is applicable.
 It is important that all the questions stated in the abstracts actually receive an answer in the talk.
 The discrepancy between the abstracts and the content of the talk upsets the audience very much.*

-Web API Versioning is a way to allow your developers to move quickly and break things while your clients will enjoy the stable API in long cycles.
-It is best practice for any API-first company to have API Versioning in one way or another.
-Otherwise the company will either be unable to improve their API or their clients will have their integrations broken every few months. vers
+Web API Versioning is a way to allow your developers to move quickly and break things, while ensuring your clients can enjoy the stable API in long cycles.

+It is considered a best practice for any API-first company to implement API Versioning in one way or another.

+Otherwise, the company will either be unable to enhance its API or risk breaking clients integrations every few months.

-The problem is: there is no information on how to implement it.
+The problem is: there is the lack of information on how to implement API versioning effectively.

 If you try searching for methods of API Versioning, you will see thousands of articles on whether to put the version into the URL or into a header, a few pieces of ASP.NET documentation that discuss their platform-specific versioning, and a single article by Stripe that actually delves deep into the subject matter.
 Sadly, even they do not provide all details.

 I'll cover all sorts of approaches you can pick to add incompatible features into your API: extremely stable and expensive, easy-looking but horrible in practice, and even completely versionless yet viable.
-I will provide you with the best practices of how you could implement a modern API versioning solution and will discuss the one we chose at Monite in great detail.
+Additionally, I will share best practices on implementing a modern API versioning solution and provide a detailed discussion on the approach chosen by Monite.

 When you leave, you'll have enough information to make your API Versioning user-friendly without overburdening your developers.